Animapix/Server-utills/README.md

 4. Push the branch (git push origin my-new-feature).
 5. Submit a pull request.
 Please ensure your contributions follow the project's guidelines.

-## Licence
-This project is licensed under the MIT License.
-See the LICENSE file for more details.